ukalwa/worms-on-paper/README.md

 **Worms(Nematodes) on Paper**

-This software is written for our paper
+This software is written for our paper in APL Bioengineering:
 <i>"Flexible and disposable paper and plastic-based gel micropads for nematode handling, imaging and chemical testing"</i>

 Requirments